You are from a small town in Pennsylvania. Tell us about the local scene there.

 The record label is a important part to the JEROME identity.
 We get all these mixfiles, and a lot of these artists/producers need an outlet, so our intent is to deliver their music to a wider audience.

 Visuals are an important part of the project.
-Do you have a specific approach to artwork?
+Do you have a specific

 It is very important indeed.
 We have tried to do a better job of keeping a uniform approach in artwork by working with the same visual artists.
 We are thankful to Get Face, Collin Fletcher, Ryan Huff, Oskar Jeff, and anyone else who has given us incredible art.